rokmohar/alexa-assistant/readme.md

 # CREDITS

+Paul Hibbert for producing the installation video.

-Richard Vowles for his TypeScript Google Assistant client which gave me some pointers on getting the API running in pure node.js https://github.com/rvowles/node-assistant
+Richard Vowles for his Typescript based Google Assistant client which gave me some pointers on getting the API running in pure node.js https://github.com/rvowles/node-assistant

-John JDuo and Pete Bready for proof reading these installation instructions
+John JDuo, Pete Bready and Mark Riley for proof reading these installation instructions and testing beta versions.

 # SETUP